vippsas/vipps-ecom-api/vipps-ecom-api.md

 Vipps complies with GDPR, and requires the user's consent before any information is shared with the merchant.
 The merchant must provide a URL (`consentRemovalPrefix`) that Vipps can call to delete the data.
-The Vipps app gives the Vipps user an
+The Vipps app allows the user to later remove this consent (Via the profile-security-"access to your information"-"companies that remember you" screen).

 #### API endpoints required by Vipps for express checkout